svillalobosaliste/bayesian_repository/README.md

 Repository for the Assignment of Bayesian Statistics (2022).
 Utrecht University - Methodology and Statistics.

 It contains 3 files:
-1- Villalobos.pdf: report to be graded.
+1- manusccript.pdf: report to be graded.
 2- df.csv: the data used for the analysis.
 3- Villalobos_bayes.R: script.